Pressed-Solutions/IT-ROI-dev/notes.md

         - Slows down repeated submissions from same IP
         - If an account seems to be breached, immediately locks them out and forces them to reset their password.
         - Enforces password strength
- - Mail Subscribe List 2.1.1: hacked; apparently not used; can remove?
+ - Mail Subscribe List 2.1.1: hacked; apparently not used, so disabled on dev; can remove?
     - remove `nice-login-register-widget/sml.php` to remove extra duplicate copy listed in WP dashboard
  - Modernizr 2.8.3: remove in favor of theme-loaded script
  - [Most Popular Tags](https://downloads.wordpress.org/plugin/most-popular-tags.zip) 4.0: apparently no hacks; no visible issues after upgrade
-    - Not sure where or if this widget is used.
-Disabled for now…can remove?
+    - Not sure where or if this widget is used, so disabled on dev; can remove?
  - [Nav Menu Images](https://downloads.wordpress.org/plugin/nav-menu-images.3.2.zip) 3.2: no hacks; no visible issues after upgrade
  - [Nice Login Widget](https://downloads.wordpress.org/plugin/nice-login-register-widget.1.3.10.zip) 1.3.10: [heavily modified](https://github.com/Pressed-Solutions/IT-ROI-nice-login-widget/commit/c7ec6e1c9dd234d3da668bf82a465522a6288c4c); needs to be gone through and move as much as possible to main `style.css` with pseudo-selector content or WP hooks
  - Post Comment Notification to Multiple User 1.0: [minor hack](https://github.com/Pressed-Solutions/post-comment-notification-to-multiple-user/commit/cb63c8de1af0a01077796615d0618db790bdf0b1) to prevent email overload